kyoung5503/Project_1_Recipe_Markdown/README.md

  Transfer it to a container you can use for pouring and set it on a warm—but not hot—place on or near the stovetop.

+## Preparing The English Muffins
+As soon as all the eggs are in the poaching water, begin toasting your English muffins.
+If you can’t get all the muffins toasted by the time the eggs are ready, gently remove the eggs from the poaching water and set in a bowl.

+## Final Assembly
+To assemble, butter one side of an English muffin.
+Top with two slices of bacon or 1 slice of Canadian bacon.
+You can trim the bacon to fit the muffin if you’d like.

+Put a poached egg on top of the bacon, then pour some hollandaise over.
+Sprinkle some parsley over it all and serve at once.

+## Notes
+You could sub out the english muffins for whole wheat is you please to;
+You could also put a dash of hot sauce for a little spice